 Our degrees with a foundation year are continuous, meaning that you won’t need to apply again once you have successfully completed the first year.

 Please note that our modules are subject to change - we review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.

-Throughout the course, you have access to guidance and advice from a personal tutor and will also benefit from practice-focussed support sessions for academic skills, self-care, and employability.
+Throughout the course, you have access to guidance and advice from a personal academic tutor, and will also benefit from practice-focussed support sessions for academic skills, self-care, and employability.

 How you are assessed

 During your foundation year you will be assessed mainly by coursework, and with some in-class tests.

 For the remainder of your studies you'll be assessed in a variety of ways to help you develop a compelling skill-base.
 These include academic papers, reflective essays, exhibitions, performances, reflective journals and diaries, videos, and production projects.
 In some assessments, you will be able to choose how you are assessed, allowing you to work with your strengths.